 Recovery of Longitudinal Model Parameters and Latent Traits

 Table 2 provides the median absolute bias across replications for growth, autocorrelation, the standard deviation of latent traits, and estimates of latent traits at each time point.
 True growth was fixed at 0.25 standard deviation units such that there was a growth of 0.25 latent trait over M time points.
 The growth parameter, g, had bias that ranged from 0.044 to 0.077.
-Bias was consistently smaller with the N=250 conditions (versus the N=500 conditions).
-There were no striking differences between the two trend types, however, for the linear trend we observed that the M=7 cases yielded larger bias than their M=3 counterparts.
+Bias was consistently larger with the N=250 conditions (versus the N=500 conditions).
+There were no striking differences between the two trend types, however, for the linear trend we observed that the M=7 cases yielded larger bias in g than their M=3 counterparts.
 This phenomenon did not occur in the logistic trend.

 Estimation of the autocorrelation yielded very little bias, ranging from 0.011 to 0.029.
 Recall that the autocorrelation was fixed at 0.80, which represents the correlation between adjacent time points as specified in the time series model.
 No difference appears between the trend types, however, we do observe better recovery with the N=500 conditions and the M=7 conditions, the combination of those two yielding the least bias.